 (3) Commission members who are seated by virtue of their office within the state government, or their designees, shall not be compensated for their services rendered for the commission.
 All other commission members shall be compensated at the rate of thirty-five dollars per day for each day that the commission is in session.
 All members shall be reimbursed for their actual and necessary expenses incurred in the performance of their duties.

 24-44-105.
-Executive secretary.
-The commission may employ an executive secretary to carry out the day-to-day responsibilities and business of the commission.
-The executive secretary shall be an ex officio member of the commission and shall be an enrolled member of a federally recognized Indian tribe.
+Executive director.
+The commission may employ an executive director to carry out the day-to-day responsibilities and business of the commission.
+The executive director shall be an ex officio member of the commission and shall be an enrolled member of a federally recognized Indian tribe.

 24-44-106.
 Meetings - quorum - proxy vote.

 (1) The commission shall meet quarterly and at any other such time as it deems necessary.
 Meetings may be called by the chairman or by a petition signed by a majority of the members of the commission.
 Ten days' notice shall be given in writing prior to the meeting date.